dangphung4/recipe-finder/README.md

 Web application Recipe scraper/finder that looks for recipies pertaining to a specific category or ingredient.
 This returns a picture, ingredients, title of the meal and steps to how to create the meal.

-This is done with Flask and Spoonacular API
+This current draft/rendition is done with Flask and Spoonacular API

 How to run locally: